wevm/frog/.changeset/modern-baboons-build.md

 "frog": patch
 ---

-Fixed a regression in local environment where port was deleted from the generated metadata `postUrl` and `image` tags that resulted in incorrect links when `X-Forwarded-Host` header value is `localhost`.
+Fixed a regression in local environments with templates other than `next` used where port was deleted when `X-Forwarded-Host` was not present that resulted in a malformed `postUrl` and `image` url values in the rendered frame meta tags.